[1] 3.141593

-Pi is a built-in R constant whose value is 3.141593.
-Pi is the ratio of the circumference of a circle to its diameter.
+Pi is a built-in R constant with a value of approximately 3.141593.
+It is the ratio of the circumference of a circle to its diameter.

 pi